updated on 15.10.2020 at 15h12

 For which employees?

-The short-time working scheme in the case of force majeure can be applied to employees who are not covered by a certificate of incapacity for work and who can no longer be employed at all or can no longer be employed on a full-time basis.
+The short-time working scheme may apply to employees (on permanent and fixed-term contracts) who are not covered by a certificate of incapacity for work and who can no longer be employed at all or can no longer be employed on a full-time basis when the company can no longer ensure the normal operation of its business.
+Are not eligible the employees who are teleworking and the apprentices.

 Amount of aid